-The preference for the asymmetric run-time, which also depends on mass hierarchy, has been observed indirectly in \cite{Nath:2015kjg} for the case of $\theta_{23}$ octant determination.
-The origin of this behavior can be traced to the leading terms of $P_{\mu e}^m$ and, to a lesser extent, to the subleading term of $P_{\mu \mu}^m$.
+The preference for the asymmetric run-time, which depends on the mass hierarchy, has been observed indirectly in \cite{Nath:2015kjg} for the case of $\theta_{23}$ octant determination.
+The origin of this behaviour can be traced to the leading terms of $P_{\mu e}^m$ and, to a lesser extent, to the subleading term of $P_{\mu \mu}^m$.
 These are octant sensitive and subject to matter resonant effects.
-In our simulation we fixed the $L/E$ ratio that affects these terms so as to maximize octant sensitivity.
+In our simulation, we fixed the $L/E$ ratio that affects these terms so as maximizing octant sensitivity.
 The resulting proportionality between neutrino beam energy and baseline length implies the matter effects to become stronger as the baseline length is increased.
 The weakness of short baselines was previously pointed out in Ref. \cite{Bass:2013vcg}.

 Altogether our results show that long baseline neutrino oscillation experiments offer a strong improvement in the still large current ambiguity as to which octant does the $\theta_{23}$ mixing angle belong.